coin1337/forceop/README.md

 # forceop
-a working 1.16.4 fabric forceop exploit
+a working 1.16.4 fabric forceop exploit, barely works anymore so I decided to leak